cardano-foundation/cardano-org/blog/2024-11-29-weekly-development-report/index.md

 tags: [weekly development report, development]
 ---

-The consensus team proposed solutions for chain growth violations and refined Praos protocol documentation.
-DB Sync v.13.6.0.2 improved rollback speed, and Lace v.1.17.5 enhanced syncing and shared wallets.
-Hydra advanced incremental commits and API filtering, while Mithril introduced a one-line installer and new certification methods.
-A governance proposal suggested naming the Chang #2 upgrade the Plomin hard fork.
-Catalyst Fund13 voting began on November 28, and the Constitutional Convention will occur December 4–6 in Buenos Aires and Nairobi.
+The consensus team refined Praos documentation and addressed chain growth violations.
+DB Sync v.13.6.0.2 improved rollbacks, Lace v.1.17.5 enhanced syncing, and Hydra advanced API filtering.
+Mithril introduced a one-line installer and new certifications.
+Catalyst Fund13 voting began on November 28, and the Constitutional Convention on December 4–6 will address the Cardano constitution.
+A proposal suggests renaming Chang #2 to the Plomin hard fork.

 <div style={{ textAlign: 'right' }}>
  [**Read more**](https://www.essentialcardano.io/development-update/weekly-development-report-as-of-2024-11-29)